ChristopheBossens/Hopfield/README.md

 # Papers in progress:
-- Gernuschi-Frias, B., & Segura, E. C. (1993).
-Concept learning in Hopfield associative memories trained with noisy examples using the Hebb rule.
-Proceedings of 1993 international Joint Conference on Neural Networks

 - Tsodyks, M. V., & Feigl'man, M. V. (1988).
 The enhanced storage capacity in neural networks with low activity level.
 Europhysics Letters, 6, 101.105.